bicknarnes/CS7680_nbarnes/Final/README.md

 piano.c contains all code to run the project.

-it relies on pigpio, alsa sound (asound), and math libraries that must be included in compilation.
+it relies on pigpio, ALSA (asound), and math libraries that must be included in compilation.

 To compile: